piatoss3612/LibroLink/README.md

 - Gas sponsored transactions by a paymaster
 - Create a book club and invite friends
 - (WIP)

+Those who are interested in bridging Web2 users to Web3 can use this guide to build any dApp with their desired features.

 > Each section will have a branch with the code for that specific feature.